 This is how a professional team in any sport deals with a tragedy

 - They find out what happened.
 According to Maryland's Chief Medical Examiner, as reported on June 25, 1986 by the Los Angeles Times, "University of Maryland basketball star Len Bias died of 'cocaine intoxication' after ingesting an unusually pure dose of the drug that stopped his heart within minutes."

 - They find out what mistakes were made that allowed this tragedy to happen.

 - They change their procedures so that this mistake doesn't happen again.
-I would like to see every NBA team have a retired player be with every new draftee, in order to help him adjust to being a professional basketball player.
+I would like to see every NBA team have a retired player mentor every new draftee, in order to help him adjust to being a professional basketball player.
 I would also like to see every current player and every draftee be subject to a random, unannounced medical test for illegal substances in his body.

 - They do what they can to reassure their fans that this tragedy will never happen again.
 This means telling sports reporters and the team's fans about the changes that the team has made in their procedures.